otazelaar/NYTBooksApplication/README.md

 # Architecture
 - MVVM
 - Use cases
-  - for ease of testing & ViewModel readability
+  - For ease of testing & ViewModel readability
--

 # API
 - New York Times